 The Ventilator Care Program is an interdisciplinary program that provides care to infants with chronic respiratory failure.
 Many conditions can cause chronic respiratory failure in infants, including interstitial lung diseases and bronchopulmonary dysplasia, the chronic lung disease associated with premature birth.

-The Ventilator Care Program was created to make life easier for families by coordinating the complex care needed for these children.
-It includes three overlapping components: the inpatient unit, inpatient consultation and outpatient/home care.
+The Ventilator Care Program was created to improve the complex care that these children require and to make life easier for families.
+The Program includes three overlapping components: the Pediatric Respiratory Care Unit, inpatient consultation and outpatient and in-home care.

 The Pediatric Respiratory Care Unit (PRCU) is a centralized, inpatient care center for tracheostomy and ventilator-dependent children, children who require non-invasive ventilation and other patients who may require specialized respiratory care services.
 A team of experts from many disciplines works with these kids with special health needs.

 Our inpatient consultation service provides assistance for patients who need long-term ventilator support and related airway care within the NICU, PICU, CICU and other units.
 These consults involve an interdisciplinary team of doctors, nurses, and therapists who help with ongoing breathing problems and address the developmental delays of these infants and young children.